eigmax/Ziren/docs/src/dev/overview.md

 2. **Chip**
    Each instruction in a shard generates one or more events (e.g., CPU and ALU events), where each event corresponds to a specific chip (`CpuChip`, `AddSubChip`, etc.) - with its own set of constraints.

-3. **LogUp**
+3. **Lookup**
-   LogUp serves two key purposes:​​
+   Lookup serves two key purposes:
    - Cross-Chip Communication - The chip needs to send the logic which itself cannot verify to other chips for verification.
    - Consistency of memory access (the data read by the memory is the data written before) - Proving that the read and write data are “permuted”.
+   Currently zkMIPS uses [multiset hashing](/design/lookup-arguments.md) to implement the Lookup argument.

 4. **Core Proof**
    The core proof includes a set of shard proofs.